 Consumed buds can still be used for cooking or ground and rolled into joints.
 Small speckles of dab typically remain behind.
-Shake and low end buds can be turned into some grade a smoke.
+Shake and low-end buds can be turned into some grade of smoke.
 The finished extract can’t be left out of the benefits list.
 Dab lovers can agree that one puff of magic concentrate will send you to an alternate universe!

 Finding the right heat setting can sometimes be a chore.
 You might waste a few nugs trying to get it just right.
 Flat irons won’t provide the same pressure that a press can give which results in slightly less output.